cogini/mix_deploy/README.md

 ### CodeDeploy

-Copy the scripts into the target machine, then run them as hooks for a deployment system such as CodeDeploy.
+Copy the scripts into the target machine, then run them as hooks for a deployment system such as [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).

-Here is a typical `appspec.yml` file:
+Here is an example `appspec.yml` file:

 ```yaml
 version: 0.0